azureml-rosettafold-service/endpoint/readme.md

 ## Example

-We provide concrete example of an input/output pair by way of example.
+We provide concrete example of an input/output pair.

 ### Example Input